yudhisteer/Anomaly-Detection-with-Autoencoder/README.md

 ![Box and Whisker Plot](https://github.com/yudhisteer/Anomaly-Detection-with-Autoencoder/blob/main/Plots/4.png)

-For better vizualization, we will chop our data into each days of the week.
+For better vizualization, we will chop our data into each day of the week.
 We will then create a dashboard with Plotly and Dash to visualize if there are anomalies on a particular day.

+On day 1 for week 1, the motor has been on for only approx. 4 hours, from 19:45 to 23:59.
+For the other days, it is on for for 24 hours.

 ![Dashboard](https://github.com/yudhisteer/Anomaly-Detection-with-Autoencoder/blob/main/Plots/dashboard.jpg)

+We can already see an anomaly signal on Day 1 where the value decreases to below 10 ms-2 at 20:13:59 and then increases gradually to the normal value of approx. 20 ms-2.
+Even on Day 2 we can see some drop in the signal at noon and during the night.
+The good thing about this dataset is that it already has some anomalous data we can test our model with.

 ## 4. K-Means Clustering